dart-lang/build/builder_pkgs/mockito/FAQ.md

 One idea to consider is "Do I need to use mocks to test this code?"
-For example, the [test_descriptor package] allows testing file system concepts using real files, and the [test_process package] supports testing subprocesses using real subprocesses. `dart:io` also includes an [IOOVerides] class and a [runWithIOOverrides] function that can be used to mock out the filesystem.
+For example, the [test_descriptor package] allows testing file system concepts using real files, and the [test_process package] supports testing subprocesses using real subprocesses. `dart:io` also includes an [IOOverrides] class and a [runWithIOOverrides] function that can be used to mock out the filesystem.

 [IOOverrides]: https://api.dart.dev/stable/2.7.2/dart-io/IOOverrides-class.html